-[Originating in the Rocky Mountains, the South Saskatchewan River is Saskatchewan's single largest source of water for drinking, irrigation, industrial uses, and recreation. - to be included in a call out box]
+Originating in the Rocky Mountains, the South Saskatchewan River is Saskatchewan's single largest source of water for drinking, irrigation, industrial uses, and recreation.

-- (1) Objectives - (a) To protect groundwater and surface water resources from contamination in order to sustain a safe supply of drinking water. - (b) To protect the South Saskatchewan River watershed in order to maintain a safe and sustainable supply of clean water. - (c) To conserve existing water resources and infrastructure, and contribute to energy efficiency, by reducing water consumption. - (2) Policies - (a) Commit to protection of ground and surface water, public health, property, and the environment through the use of water management programs that: - (i) Maintain healthy ecosystems; - (ii) Provide safe and reliable drinking water; and - (iii) Provide advanced wastewater treatment and storm water management, to the greatest extent possible within the City's resources. - (b) Support actions that conserve water through public education, advanced metering programs, and innovation in efficient water use. - (c) Promote and support water efficient land use planning and development of public and private landscaping that reduce water consumption. - (d) Design and operate river crossings and associated roadways in a manner that will prevent degradation of water quality. - (e) Work with the Saskatchewan Water Security Agency, Meewasin, and regional partners to maintain and conserve the South Saskatchewan River watershed and its water resources. - (f) Monitor and manage the quality of storm water to maintain watershed health. - (g) Engage with First Nations and Métis communities when actions or decisions may have an impact on the South Saskatchewan River, Opimihaw Creek, or any other water system.
+- (a) Commit to protection of ground and surface water, public health, property, and the environment through the use of water management programs that: - (i) maintain healthy ecosystems; - (ii) provide safe and reliable drinking water; and - (iii) provide advanced wastewater treatment and storm water management, to the greatest extent possible within the City's resources. - (b) Support actions that conserve water through public education, advanced metering programs, and innovation in efficient water use. - (c) Promote and support water efficient land use planning and development of public and private landscaping that reduce water consumption. - (d) Design and operate river crossings and associated roadways in a manner that will prevent degradation of water quality. - (e) Work with the Saskatchewan Water Security Agency, Meewasin, and regional partners to maintain and conserve the South Saskatchewan River watershed and its water resources. - (f) Monitor and manage the quality of storm water to maintain watershed health. - (g) Engage with First Nations and Métis communities when actions or decisions may have an impact on the South Saskatchewan River, Opimihaw Creek, or any other water system.